amalsarkar/Submission/README.md

 One comment on the input for the SAMPLES_LIST.cfg:
 * It will automatically update the samples that are not in the folder at the first run
-* The sample name has to be something that fits /eos/uscms/store/user/ra2tau/July72017/*/*NAME*
+* The sample name has to be something that fits:

+        /eos/uscms/store/user/ra2tau/July72017/*/*NAME*

         /eos/uscms/store/user/ra2tau/jan2017tuple/*/*NAME*